Look: This Dubai art centre has been home to artists for nearly 50 years

 “In all these years the ethos of the art centre has not changed.
 From an amateur to a veteran, all art enthusiasts are welcome at DIAC.
 Mothers, daughters, grandparents and grandkids, we have entire families, who have been associated with the art centre for decades,” noted Diyali Sen Bhalla, chairperson of DIAC.

-She added: “The multi ethnic environment of UAE is reflected in the art centre as well, where you will spot a sense of camaraderie, acceptance and openness among our students, teachers and visitors for all ideas and cultures.”
+She added: “The multicultural environment of UAE is reflected in the art centre as well, where you will spot a sense of camaraderie, acceptance and openness among our students, teachers and visitors for all ideas and cultures.”

 Over the years the centre has supported not only expats but also Emirati talent.
 Renowned Emirati artist Khawla Al Falasi was a high school student when she started taking art lessons in the 1980s.
 She credits the centre and her tutors for helping her realize her dream of becoming a successful artist.